 The country’s main economic partners are in East Asia (China, Japan and Korea) and the United States.
 Among EU Member States, Germany is the Philippines’ largest trade and investment partner.

-The German Government works with the Philippines on many different fields, ranging from collaboration projects in the area of climate, the environment and biodiversity, help with disaster risk reduction and peacekeeping in the politically unstable south Filipino island of Mindanao to joint German-Filipino research projects and cultural exchange.
+Bilateral cooperation between the German Government and the Philippines is broad-based, ranging from collaboration projects in the area of climate, the environment and biodiversity, help with disaster risk reduction and the peace process in the politically unstable south Filipino island of Mindanao to joint German-Filipino research projects and cultural exchange.
 Work in the field of human rights is another focus of Germany’s policy with regard to the Philippines.

-German traders were active in the Philippines as far back as the 1880s, thus making people aware of Germany.
-The very active Deutsche Club Manila, which was founded in 1906, the German European School Manila and the Goethe-Institut ensure that Germany retains a high profile in the country today.
+German traders were active in the Philippines as far back as the 1880s, thereby promoting awareness of their country.
+The very active Deutsche Club Manila, which was founded in 1906, the German European School and the Goethe-Institut ensure that Germany retains a high profile in the country today.